mrojala/ev3-rubik-cube-solver/README.md

 This solution uses [ev3dev](http://www.ev3dev.org/) that is a full Linux operating system that runs on top of Lego Mindstorms EV3.
 Code is written in Python by using the Python binding for ev3dev ([1](https://github.com/rhempel/ev3dev-lang-python), [2](https://sites.google.com/site/ev3python/)) that allows controlling motors and sensors easily.
 The code could be run directly in the EV3 but I've preferred using [RPyC server](http://ev3dev-lang-python.readthedocs.io/en/latest/rpyc.html).
 See also instructions how to [share internet via bluetooth for EV3](http://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-bluetooth/).

+See the following youtube video to see the solver in action: https://www.youtube.com/watch?v=muertldQcv0

 ![Physical structure of the Rubic's cube solver](https://cloud.githubusercontent.com/assets/10807957/21730845/3c5da95a-d45a-11e6-9396-857b790677ab.png)

 ## About the solution